Persley History, Family Crest & Coats of Arms

 Robert Fitz Gilbert de Corbeil, acquired the manor of Peshale, and his son Robert was the first to begin calling himself de Peshale after the name of this manor.

 Another early record was found in the "Testa de Nevill, sive Liber Feodorum, temp.
 Henry III-Edward I." which listed Thomas de Peshale, Staffordshire.

 Early History of the Persley family

 This web page shows only a small excerpt of our Persley research.
-Another 123 words (9 lines of text) covering the years 1341, 1374, 1376, 1376, 1531, 1629, 1539, 1676, 1634, 1795 and 1856 are included under the topic Early Persley History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1341, 1374, 1376, 1376, 1531, 1629, 1539, 1676, 1634, 1633, 1702, 1633, 1696, 1653, 1670, 1795 and 1856 are included under the topic Early Persley History in all our PDF Extended History products and printed products wherever possible.

 Persley Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Persley are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Persley include Pearsall, Pershall, Persall, Parsil, Parcell, Parcel and many more.